 Cheam school was founded sometime before 1646, and may have used either Whitehall or West Cheam manor house as its original home.
 The manor house was demolished in 1796.
 At the 1801 census, the 616 inhabitants were concentrated in three clusters: around Whitehall, around the church and on the High Street.
 On the north side of the parish, Cheam Common was enclosed by 1810.

 When Cheam station opened in 1847, it had at first little effect on the character of the village.
 St Dunstan’s was rebuilt in 1864 but the chancel of the medieval church was preserved as the Lumley chapel.
-Shown in the photograph at the top of the page, it is the borough’s oldest building.
+Shown in the photograph below, it is the borough’s oldest building.

 By the outbreak of the First World War housing was spreading here from Sutton and in the 1920s the old village was overwhelmed by houses and shops, many built in mock-Tudor style.
 The High Street was blighted by road widening but a medieval cottage was saved by moving it to its present site on the Broadway in 1922.